 Clear Spring, founded by Martin Myers in 1821, is located 12 miles west of Hagerstown.
 The historic National Pike—which once linked the port of Baltimore to the western frontier of Ohio—runs through the center of town.
 The Civil War brought troops and skirmishes, including a large cavalry battle during the retreat from Gettysburg 150 years ago this July.
 Area attractions include Knob Hall Winery, Whitetail Mountain Resort; the C&O Canal; Fort Frederick State Park; and Camp Harding County Park, named after President Warren G. Harding, who, along with notables such as Harvey Firestone, Thomas Edison, and Henry Ford, camped there in the 1920s.

-Funkstown: Antiques, Quaint Shops, and Civil War History!
+Funkstown: Antiques, Quaint Shops, & Civil War History!

 Hagerstown: The Hub City.

 After arriving in the area, German immigrant Jonathan Hager built the first house here in 1739.
 He began laying out the town in 1762.
 The Hager House still stands as a carefully preserved museum, giving visitors a window to the 18th century.

 The National Road brought growth to Hagerstown, now Washington County’s largest city and the railroads intersecting here gave it its nickname, “Hub City.”
 The largest Civil War cavalry battle fought in an urban setting happened here in July 1863.
 There are many award-winning historic Civil War markers throughout the area.
 Of special note are Downtown Hagerstown and the Arts and Entertainment District, where you’ll find wonderful shops, restaurants, and such cultural attractions as the Maryland Theatre, the Washington County Arts Council Gallery, the Maryland Symphony Orchestra, and the Washington County Museum of Fine Arts.